ktxlh/ktxlh.github.io/_pages/education.md

 * M.S. in Computer Science (2021 – Exp.
 2023)

 ### Hong Kong University of Science and Technology
-* B.S. in Computer Science & Data Science and Technology (double major) (2017 – 2021)
+* B.S. in Computer Science, and in Data Science and Technology (First-Class Honors) (2017 – 2021)
 * Full University Scholarship (US$98,000 approx.)

 ## Exchange and visiting programs